-REMEMBER: Keep this Creditable Coverage notice.
+Remember: Keep this Creditable Coverage notice.
 If you decide to join one of the Medicare drug plans, you may be required to provide a copy of this notice when you join to show whether or not you have maintained creditable coverage and, therefore, whether or not you are required to pay a higher premium (a penalty).

-Date: December 1, 2023

-Name of Healthcare Assistance Plan for Employees of the Seventh-day Entity/Sender: Adventist Organizations of the North American Division (USA) of the

-General Conference of Seventh-day Adventist ("Plan"), by its Plan

-Administrator, Adventist Risk Management, Inc.
+Date: Name of Entity/Sender: December 1, 2024 Healthcare Assistance Plan for Employees of the Seventh-day Adventist Organizations of the North American Division (USA) of the General Conference of Seventh-day Adventist ("Plan"), by its Plan Administrator, Adventist Risk Management, Inc. Contact Position/Office: Plan Administrator Address: Phone Number: 12501 Old Columbia Pike, Silver Spring, MD 20904 (301) 453-6969

-Contact- Plan Administrator

-Position/Office:

-Address: 12501 Old Columbia Pike, Silver Spring, MD 20904

-Phone Number: (301) 453-6969